 Artist / Music Producer / Techno DJ

-Ken Ishii debuted on the legendary Belgian techno label R&S Records in 1993.
-In that year he straight won No.1 on the UK’s NME magazine’s techno chart, which led him to worldwide recognition.
-In 1995, his highly praised first album ‘JELLY TONES’ (R&S/Sony Japan) was released.
-In the following year, the video for the single ‘EXTRA’ from this album (directed by Koji Morimoto, the animator of the worldwide hit cartoon, ‘AKIRA’) won MTV's ‘Dance Video of the Year.’
+Ken Ishii debuted on legendary Belgian techno label R&S Records in 1993.
+That year he shot to Number One on the UK's NME magazine techno chart, which catapulted him to worldwide recognition.
+In 1995, his critically acclaimed first album "JELLY TONES" (R&S/Sony Japan) was released.
+He followed that a year later with further recognition when the video for the single "EXTRA" from (directed by Koji Morimoto, animator of the worldwide hit cartoon "AKIRA") won MTV's "Dance Video of the Year".

-Since then, Ken has been regarded internationally as one of the Japanese pioneers who can create world class electronic sounds.
-In 1998, he produced the official theme song for the winter Olympics in Nagano, Japan and it was played in more than 140 countries around the world.
-Ken in 2000, Ken was interviewed and was on the cover of Newsweek magazine, featured as a symbol of the Japanese new culture is was acclaimed as a great undertaking by a dance/electronic music artist.
+Since then, Ken has been regarded internationally as a top pioneer of Japanese techno and world-class act rocking crowds around the globe with his barnstorming electronic sound.
+In 1998, he produced the official theme song for the winter Olympics in Nagano, Japan which was played in more than 140 countries around the world.
+In 2000, Ken made the cover of Newsweek magazine for a major interview, hailing him as the symbol of Japan's dynamic new culture, which was seen as some achievement for a dance/electronic music artist.

-He also produces music for films, such as doing the theme song and soundtrack for the monster hit Japanese lm ‘Whiteout’ in 2000, which led him to be nominated in Japan Academy Awards.
-He expands his boundary to games as well.
-Rez, the game Ken contributed his exclusive tracks to, became a cult hit.
-In 2005, he reached a major achievement in being in charge of the music and designing an exclusive 12.2 surround sound system for the Seto-Nippon Pavilion, enforced by the Japanese Government, at World Expo in Aichi, Japan.
+When his techno is not stripping the paint from walls, Ken also produces music for films, such as the theme song and soundtrack for the monster Japanese hit "Whiteout" in 2000, for which he was nominated for a Japan Academy Film Prize.
+His reach even extends to video games.
+Rez, the game Ken contributed his exclusive tracks to, has become a cult hit.
+In 2005, he had the honour of being asked to organise the music and design an exclusive 12.2 surround sound system for the Seto-Nippon Pavilion, for the Japanese Government, at World Expo in Aichi.

-Celebrating his 15th anniversary in 2008 with the best albums such as ‘KI15 – THE BEST OF,’ ‘KI15 – THE WORKS+THE UNRELEASED & UNEXPECTED,’ and ‘KI15 – THE EPISODES,’ Ken made his contribution to a media art festival, Cyber Arts Japan, held at Museum of Contemporary Art Tokyo in 2010, and accomplished proving his stance on futuristic art.
+He celebrated his 15th anniversary in 2008 with a series of dancefloor stompers: "KI15 – THE BEST OF," "KI15 – THE WORKS+THE UNRELEASED & UNEXPECTED", and "KI15 – THE EPISODES".
+Ken contributed to the media art festival, Cyber Arts Japan at Museum of Contemporary Art Tokyo in 2010, a collaboration which showcased his close affinity with futuristic art.

-Furthermore, Tokyo Midtown Galleria, a trendy fashion & restaurant complex in Roppongi, Tokyo, appointed Ken to produce their in-house music programs for 2010 and 2011 and he successfully created the atmosphere with his unique blend of jazz, classical and electronic music.
+Tokyo Midtown Galleria, an uber-trendy fashion & restaurant complex in Roppongi, Tokyo, even appointed Ken to produce their in-house music programs for 2010 and 2011, for which he curated an atmospheric and eclectic blend of jazz, classical and electronic music.

-In 2012, Ken was featured in Reuters' entertainment article (http://reut.rs/ADS7VA) as a true artist who is standing stronger than ever in the music business today after his debut 19 years ago.
-Also in February that year, Ken started a brand new project, Ken Ishii Presents Metropolitan Harmonic Formulas, and released its debut album 'MUSIC FOR DAYDREAMS.'
-It includes collaborations with various artists from different styles/genres and has been highly praised worldwide for its sophisticated sounds and diversity beyond techno.
+In 2012, Ken was interviewed for a Reuters entertainment article (http://reut.rs/ADS7VA) as a true, old-school artist getting better and becoming more relevant with each passing year after 19 in the music business.
+In February of that year, Ken started a brand new project, Ken Ishii Presents Metropolitan Harmonic Formulas, and released its sublime debut album, 'MUSIC FOR DAYDREAMS.'
+It features collaborations with various artists across different styles/genres and has been highly praised worldwide for its sophisticated sound in a dramatic turn from his trademark techno.

-Keeping himself busy on working in studio, 2013 was started o with an elaborate album ‘TAIYO’ on Systematic Recordings, co-produced with label boss Marc Romboy from Germany. en Ken revived his pseudonym Flare after 17 years absence for freestyle/experimental electronic music. e album ‘DOTS’ has been reputed as one of the best albums of the year over the country.
-2015 hit off with a string of new releases and remixes, including his full album ‘LEAPS’ under the same Flare moniker on 70 Drums, next to a long documentary on Pioneer’s youtube channel.
-Highlights for 2017 were his performance during the Nintendo SWITCH Presentation World Premiere (producing the official music and performing) and his first appearance on the world’s biggest dance festival Tomorrowland.
+Keeping busy in his studio, 2013 began with the elaborate album 'TAIYO' on Systematic Recordings, co-produced with label boss Marc Romboy from Germany.
+Ken revived his pseudonym Flare after 17 years for the freestyle/experimental electro album 'DOTS', acclaimed as one of the albums of the year.
+2015 saw a string of new releases and remixes, including the album 'LEAPS' under the same Flare moniker on 70 Drums, running alongside a feature-length documentary on Pioneer’s youtube channel.
+Among Ken's 2017 highlights were a performance during the Nintendo SWITCH Presentation World Premiere, for which he produced the official music, and the workaholic's first appearance at the world’s biggest dance festival Tomorrowland.

-In 2019, he released an original Ken Ishii album, ‘MÖBIUS STRIP,’ for the first time in 13 years and the album includes collaborations with Jeff Mills, Dosem etc. Now in 2020, Ken keeps himself busy on various music productions - such as being chosen to produce the official theme track to celebrate the 40th anniversary of PAC-MAN, one of the most known games in the history.
+In 2019, he released an original Ken Ishii album, 'MÖBIUS STRIP,' for the first time in 13 years.
+It boasts collaborations with Jeff Mills, Dosem among other notable artists.
+Now in 2020, Ken has his hands full with various music productions -- arguably topped by being asked to produce the official theme track to celebrate the 40th anniversary of PAC-MAN, one of the most iconic video games ever made.

 '93年、ベルギーの R&S Records からデビュー。イギリス音楽紙 NME のテクノチャートでNo.1を獲得、’96年には『Jelly Tones』からのシングル「Extra」のビデオクリップ（映画「AKIRA」の作画監督/森本晃司監督作品）が、MTVヨーロッパの Dance Video of The Year を受賞。